The Local Structure of Injective LOT-Complexes

 We will explain the vocabulary in detail in the next section.
 We also address the situation for general reduced injective LOFs.
 Assume $\Gamma$ is a reduced injective LOF with disjoint sub-LOTs $\Gamma_1,\ldots, \Gamma_m$, and assume that the quotient LOF $\bar\Gamma$ is without boundary reducible sub-LOTs.
 Then \begin{itemize} \item $lk(K(\Gamma))$ is a relative bi-forest (Theorem \ref{thm:rellbf}). \item $K(\Gamma)$ admits a zero/one-angle structure that satisfies the relative coloring test (Theorem \ref{thm:relcolLOT}). \end{itemize} This can be used to show \begin{itemize} \item If $\Gamma$ is an injective LOF then $K(\Gamma)$ is aspherical (Theorem \ref{thm:aspherical}). \end{itemize}

-We believe it is true that $K(\Gamma)$ has collapsible non-positive immersion when $\Gamma$ is reduced and injective.
+We believe it is true that $K(\Gamma)$ has collapsible non-positive immersions when $\Gamma$ is reduced and injective.
 But this is work in progress.\\

 Some history.
 Reorientations of LOFs in the study of the asphericity question goes back to Huck/Rosebrock \cite{HR95}.
 The fact that reduced injective LOFs without boundary reducible sub-LOTs satisfy the coloring test was shown in \cite{HR01} by the same authors.
 Relative versions of the Huck/Rosebrock techniques were developed by the authors in \cite{HR17} and \cite{HR21}.
 As a consequence it was shown that injective LOT complexes are VA and therefore aspherical.
-Thus many of the results and techniques presented in this paper are not new.
-The explicit (relative) bi-forest description of the link of a LOT complex $K(\Gamma)$, $\Gamma$ reduced and injective, is new.
-The results concerning non-positive immersion are new, but are an immediate consequence of work of Wise.
-The purpose of this paper is to: (1) collect fundamentally important techniques and results in a single place; (2) strengthen known results and streamline proofs; (3) provide context that fits with the narrative of geometric group theory as it emerged over the last 20 years.
+Many of the results and techniques presented in this paper are indeed not new.
+The explicit (relative) bi-forest description of the link of a LOT complex $K(\Gamma)$, where $\Gamma$ is reduced and injective, is new.
+The results concerning non-positive immersions are new and are a consequence of work of Wise.
+The purpose of this paper is to: (1) collect fundamentally important techniques and results in a single place; (2) present new and known theorems in a unified and transparent way which allows for streamlined and simplified proofs of known results; (3) provide context that fits with the narrative of geometric group theory as it emerged over the last 20 years.